-The Show States on Datasheets check box and the Add State button appears enabled.
+The Hide State Transition Control check box and the Add State button appears enabled.

-- 3. Select Add State to define a new state. - The Properties-New State window appears. - 4.
-As needed, specify the values in the following fields: - ID: Delete the text that was generated automatically, and type an ID for the new state. - Caption: By default, when you select the Caption box, it is populated automatically with the value that you typed in the ID box.
+- 3. Select Add State to define a new state.

+- The Properties-New State window appears.

+- 4. As needed, specify the values in the following fields:

+- ID: Delete the text that was generated automatically, and type an ID for the new state. - Caption: By default, when you select the Caption box, it is populated automatically with the value that you typed in the ID box.
 You can change the caption if required. - Initial State: Select the option if you want this state to be the initial state in the workflow.

-Note: You must have one state defined as the initial state and the initial state appears in dotted circle.
+Note: You must have one state defined as the initial state and the initial state appears in dotted circle

 - Reserved State: This option is available only for the baseline states.
 If the state is marked as Reserved State, then you cannot delete that state.
 You can, however, modify the Caption of the state. - Require a specific user to be assigned for a state: Select the option to assign a user for the state.
 When the record gets transitioned to that state, then you must assign specific user from the Selected Roles. - 5.
-If you want the state to appear on the datasheet, select Show States on Datasheets check box.

-By default, the check box is selected.
-If you do not want the state to appear on the datasheet, clear the Show States on Datasheets check box, and then select Save.
+If you want the state to appear on the datasheet, clear the Hide State Transition Control check box.
+By default, the check box is not selected.
+If you do not want the state to appear on the datasheet, select the Hide State Transition Control check box, and then select Save.